 Don't be afraid to ask for help from your friends, family, and community.
 Mothers who've experienced postpartum depression report that having a strong circle of supportive people played a key role in their recovery.
 If possible, talk to your partner about how you're feeling.
 You can also speak with other people you trust and who you think will understand your feelings.
 It is also a good idea to join a support network, such as a mom-baby group, where you can get great advice about the challenges of new motherhood.

-Help Yourself - "Self Care Program for Women with Postpartum Depression and Anxiety" was developed by women's health experts at The BC Women’s Hospital Reproductive Mental Health Program.
-This valuable self-help tool is available to download for free or purchase
+Getting Help - "Self Care Program for Women with Postpartum Depression and Anxiety" was developed by women's health experts at The BC Women’s Hospital Reproductive Mental Health Program.
+This valuable self-help tool is available to download for free.

 Once your baby is born, it's normal to worry.
 We all want to be the best parents to our children and feeling worried from time to time is part of parenting.
 However, there is an important distinction between worry and extreme anxiety.